 • Cross country skiing

 The next stage of rehabilitation begins following the first 48 to 72 hours.
-The second stage focuses on gentle movement of the muscle or joint, mild resistive exercise, joint position training and continued icing.
+The second stage focuses on the gentle movement of the muscle or joint, mild resistive exercise, joint position training, and continued icing.
 During this stage, you may gradually return to more strenuous activities, such as strengthening.
 Pain should remain low during rehabilitation.
 If pain increases, it usually means you have attempted to do too much.
-Throughout your recovery you can still maintain an aerobic training program.
-Options for training include stationary bicycling, swimming, walking or running in the water.
-If the injury is more than mild sprain or strain, it is best to consult your health care provider.
+Throughout your recovery, you can still maintain an aerobic training program.
+Options for training include stationary bicycling, swimming, walking, or running in the water.
+If the injury is more than a mild sprain or strain, it is best to consult your health care provider.

 RANGE OF MOTION

 Those who are physically active tend to live longer, healthier lives.
 Research shows that moderate physical activity – such as 30 minutes a day of brisk walking – significantly contributes to longevity.
 Even a person with risk factors like high blood pressure, diabetes, or even a smoking habit can gain real benefits from incorporating regular physical activity into their daily life.
 As many dieters have found, exercise can help you stay on a diet and lose weight.
 What’s more – regular exercise can help lower blood pressure, control blood sugar, improve cholesterol levels and build stronger, denser bones.

 Before you begin an exercise program, take a fitness test, or substantially increase your activity level, make sure to answer the following questions.
 This physical activity readiness questionnaire (PAR-Q) will help determine if you’re ready to begin an exercise routine or program.